1.4 million students. 580+ districts. 21 counties. 25+ years of data from the New Jersey Department of Education, in one clean R and Python interface.

 #> <chr> <dbl> <dbl>

-8. English learners top 45% in some districts
+8. English learners approach 45% in some districts

-ELL students make up over 45% in Plainfield and Lakewood but under 1% in most suburban districts - a concentration driven by immigration patterns.
+ELL students make up nearly 45% in Lakewood and Plainfield but under 1% in most suburban districts - a concentration driven by immigration patterns.

 ell <- enr_current %>%